People leave churches for all kinds of reasons: job relocation, moving across town, death, and sometimes church members simply change churches.

 People use Yelp to search for everything in their neighborhood.
 From the local burger hangout to a specialized physician, and yes even churches show up on Yelp!

-It is a tool many people use to find a product or service that is close to home.
-You can set up an account for free and manage the information that is shared about your church.
+Many people use Yelp to find a product or service close to home.
+You can set up an account for free and manage the information shared about your church.

 Yellow Pages